Dolores Tejada

 Dolores Tejada is the Director of Organizing at East Bay Housing Organizations.

-Dolores believes in collective liberation through organizing and action.
-Using a disability justice framework to approach their work as a community organizing Dolores to recognize the wholeness and capacity for everyone to have space to participate in creating a just world.
+Dolores Tejada believes in collective liberation through organizing, action, and care.
+Using a Disability Justice framework to approach their work, Dolores recognizes the wholeness and capacity for everyone to have space to participate in creating a just world.

-Dolores was born and raised in the Bay Area from immigrant parents whom each had only an elementary school level education.
+Dolores was born and raised in the Bay Area from Guatemalan (Ch’orti Mayan ancestry) immigrant parents who each had only an elementary school level education.
 Their parents instilled resilience, perseverance, and the invitation to question authority as foundational embodied practices.

 While in high school, Dolores began organizing for equitable education.
 They would go on to attend Dominican University where they majored in Political Science.

-Dolores began their professional organizing career at an independent living center where they developed a youth organizing program that successfully ran campaigns on the preservation of funding for special education, developing and implementing a more diverse and inclusive high school curriculum, and increased access on the new BART train cars.
+Dolores began their professional organizing career at an independent living center where they developed a youth organizing program that successfully ran campaigns for the preservation of funding for special education programs, developing and implementing a more diverse and inclusive high school curriculum that includes disability history, and increased disabled-centered access on the newly designed BART train cars.

-In 2016, Dolores ran a successful Get Out The Vote campaign that increased voter turnout.
-In 2017, they were a featured speaker at the Oakland Women’s March.
+In 2016 Dolores ran a successful Get-Out-The-Vote campaign that increased voter turnout among people with disabilities.
+In 2017, they were a featured speaker at the first Oakland Women’s March.
 Dolores has served as the Accessibility Coordinator for the San Francisco Dyke March and as a member of the Nolose Board of Directors.

 Contact Dolores at: